 Christmas this year was nothing short of wonderful.
 For the first time, my husband and I decided to stay in New York instead of joining in the hectic traveling to spend time with family.
-That got me very excited to try some new craft projects to help decorate our home.
-My favorite accomplishments were this a funny looking Santa, made with felt and yarn, and our new stockings, made with quilt.
+That got me very excited to try some new craft projects and decorate our home.
+My favorite accomplishments were a funny looking Santa, made with felt and yarn, and our new quilted stockings.
 They were both very easy to make and I mostly eye-balled everything.

 Wednesday, October 30, 2013